 For the purpose of the loss rate calculation, the Group segregates its Consumer loans portfolio by product and displays the portfolio breakdown by DPD bucket.
-The Group adopts this approach for its Consumer facilities that fall within Stage 1.
+The Group adopts this approach for its Consumer facilities for all stages.
 The Group then analyzes monthly net flow rates whereby the loss rate for each delinquency bucket is computed by considering the flow into the designated loss bucket at which write-off is assumed to occur.
 Forward looking loss rate is then projected through analysis of correlation with macro-economic factors and regressed under lower, base and upper scenarios.